 A Ft/Lb conversion table can be easily downloaded from this website under the “Technical Data Booklet” heading.

 Is the wire I buy from MWS RoHS Compliant?

-The overwhelming majority of wire products produced and supplied by MWS Wire Industries are in compliance with Directive 2011/65/EV of the European Parliament.
-We will continue to supply solder plated wire containing lead and cadmium plated and cadmium copper alloy wire to our customers that want and need these products.
-All products sold exceeding RoHS threshold levels of lead or cadmium carry a RoHS non-compliance statement on the packing slip, certification and invoice so any MWS customer can determine if they have purchased a product containing lead or cadmium above the threshold level.
+The overwhelming majority of wire products produced and supplied by MWS Wire Industries are in compliance with Directive 2011/65/EV and 2015/863 amending Annex II of the European Parliament.
+We will continue to supply solder plated wire containing lead to our customers that want and need these products.
+All products sold exceeding RoHS threshold levels of lead carry a RoHS non-compliance statement on the packing slip, certification and invoice so any MWS customer can determine if they have purchased a product containing lead above the threshold level.

 Why would someone want to use square shaped wire instead of regular round wire?

 Square wire is useful where space constraints are concerned.
 When formed into a coil an equivalent amount of square wire put in a coil can be placed in a tighter coil configuration than the same amount of round wire.

 Why are many magnet wires given a topcoat of nylon (polyamide)?